Approval exemptions for outbuildings in rural areas

 The complying development approval pathway

-If your outbuilding isn’t an exempt development, you may be able to rebuild as a complying development.
+If your outbuilding isn’t an exempt development, you may be able to build as a complying development.
 You will need to meet certain development standards and get a complying development certificate from your council or a private certifier.

 If you’re unable to meet the development standards for complying development, you will need to speak to the council about lodging a development application.